dansilva11/Web-Search-and-Data-Mining-COMS_E6111/Project_1/Readme.md

 - We are first doing the rocchio's algorithm and then doing stopword elimination to avoid appending a stopword to the query which wouldn't increase the precision in the next 10 results.

-- Wikipedia link recommneded optimal alpha, beta, gamma values for rocchios as a = 1, b = 0.8, and c = 0.1 respectively.
+- Wikipedia link recommneded optimal alpha, beta, gamma values for rocchios as a = 1, b = 0.8, and c = 0.1 respectively, however we found b=0.6 most effective for our queries.

 # Implementation
 - run.py can be called with 4 terms to similar to the example provided by the TA's to execute the google search.
 All the source code is located in this one file.